TotenDev/apnrs-server/README.md

 **Generating keys**

-Request the push certificate from Apple (`.cer`), and export the downloaded certificate as a .p12 file from keychain (after the downloaded certificate from apple added).
+Download the push certificate from Apple (`.cer`), and export the downloaded certificate as a .p12 file from keychain (after added the downloaded certificate to keychain).
-You should have an `.cer` file which is your push certificate and an `.p12` file which is your signed push certificate.
+Now you should have an `.cer` file which is your push certificate and an `.p12` file which is your signed push certificate.

 Now in the same directory execute: (It'll ask you the password which you used to export your `.p12` file.)